Building a complete contact form with PHP & HTML

 Final thoughts

 A contact form on your website is a great way to connect with your visitors.
 Unfortunately, it also attracts unwanted attention from spammers and bad actors (aka hackers).
 To safeguard ourselves we implemented data validation & sanitization with anti-spam capabilities in our contact form.
 This article was for people who want to build safe and secure contact forms on their own.
-If you are a WordPress user, you could use one of the popular contact form plugins and install OOPSpam WordPress plugin for spam protection.
+If you are a WordPress user, you could use one of the popular contact form plugins and install OOPSpam WordPress plugin (that’s us 👋) for spam protection.

 Happy spam-free day!